jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

-CubETL provides tools and classes that handle common ETL needs, including common facilities like logging and caching and dedicated modules for RegExp, XML, CSV, JSON, SQL, and OLAP schemas and data stores.
+CubETL provides tools and classes that handle common ETL needs, including common facilities like logging and caching and dedicated modules for RegExp, XML, CSV, JSON, SQL, and OLAP schemas and data stores, among others.
+You can always define your custom processing components.

 Within this framework, you can define your own transformation processes.

 ## Creating an ETL process

-(Note: The example in this section can be found in the `examples/various/directorycsv.py` file).
+**Note**: The example in this section can be found in the `examples/various/directorycsv.py` file.

 In order to define the ETL process, choose a directory for your project and create a `directorycsv.py` file with the following content: